willrogers/epics-web-proto/README.md

 Navigate to http://localhost:3000/ in your browser

+### Testing

+To install the test dependencies:

+	npm install --dev
+	npm test

+You can run the tests on every change:

+	npm run test:watch

 ### Dependencies

 App:

 * React
-* Redux: Not sure what this provides as it is mostly pattern
-* Flux: Provides the dispatcher functionality
+* Redux: This is largely a pattern, but provides the store functions.

 Development:

-* Webpack: Config located in './webpack.config.js'
+* Webpack: Config located in 'webpack.config.js'
-* Babel: Config located in './.babelrc'
+* Babel: Config located in '.babelrc'

 Testing:

-* Karma: Config located in './karma.conf.js'
+* Jest: Config located in 'jest.conf.js'
-* Mocha
-* Chai
-* Eslint: Config located in './.eslintrc'
+* Eslint: Config located in './.eslintrc.js'
-* Sinon
-* Enzyme
+* Enzyme: Set up in 'setupTests.js'

 ### Architecture